 When to Talk to Your Doctor

 If your child’s speech development worries you, you should speak with your paediatrician to ease your concern.
 But also keep an eye out for the following:

-- Is unable to speak intelligibly and appears to slur or struggle while framing sentences
+- He/she is unable to speak intelligibly and appears to slur or struggle while framing sentences

-- He is not able to change the tone of his voice or adapt to the understanding level of the listener
+- He/she is not able to change the tone of his voice or adapt to the understanding level of the listener

 Health and Nutrition